sdcote/cloudsql/Readme.md

 # Terraform Variables

-Here is a sample `*tfvars` file for setting up a simple database:
+Here is a sample `*.tfvars` file for setting up a simple database:

     instance_name = "webdb"
     region = "us-central1"
     network_name = "Office Network"
     network_cidr = "236.25.0.0/16"

-The above creates a MySQL 5.7 (default) instance with the name of "webdb" i the US Central region.
-The "Office Networl" with the given CIDR will be able to access the database instance with the user name of "default" and a randomly generated password output when the script completes.
+The above creates a MySQL 5.7 (default) instance with the name of "webdb" in the US Central region.
+The "Office Network" with the given CIDR will be able to access the database instance with the user name of "default" and a randomly generated password output when the script completes.